High cholesterol levels may increase a woman's risk of developing breast cancer, a large new British study reports.

 In the meantime, he added, "women should know that there is strong consistent evidence that being physically active and maintaining a healthy weight can help lower their risk of developing breast cancer after menopause."

-More information For more about breast cancer, visit the U.S. National Library of Medicine.
+U.S. National Library of Medicine.

 Moles may indicate higher breast cancer risk

 Blood samples may reveal breast cancer cells